Skunk Removal & Control

 Skunk problems including skunk removal have become the most common issue in terms of number of calls that Animal Control Specialists, Inc handles.
 Skunks are the most common animal trapped by us.
 The primary issue caused by a skunk residing on your property is their smell.
 The odor they emit when they “spray” causes people to call the fire department thinking something is burning, complain of burning eyes and nausea, temporarily move out of their home and spend thousands of dollars to deodorize their home from top to bottom.
 In most cases fresh air and time will result in the elimination of the smell.
 Most of the time when a home is overcome the smell of a skunk a den site can be found somewhere along the foundation of the structure.
 This, however, is only true if the source of the odor has been removed.
 Animal Control Specialists, Inc. has the skills required to successfully capture skunks and remove them.
 While we can not guarantee a captured skunk won’t spray during the skunk removal process, our odorless removal is close to 80%.

 Another common problem caused by the defense mechanism of skunks is when our pets encounter one.
-There is a skunk odor neutralizing solution made from common household products that does work effectively.
+There is a skunk odor neutralizing solution made from common household products (see below) that does work effectively.
 We suggest you use caution where this applied, the Hydrogen peroxide can bleach colors.
 The mixture results in a foaming release of oxygen and will rupture a sealed container.
 It is also recommended to avoid contact with eyes.

 Skunks are primarily insectivores, this often leads to the damage of lawns while digging for worms and grubs.